sacha-l/polkadot-nfts-learning-hub/docsify/README.md

 # Overview

-Welcome to the Polkadot workshops repo (under construction and _very WIP_).
+Welcome to the Polkadot workshops repo (under construction).

 To run the workshop in dev mode: